phixson/slacksite/README.md

-# slacksite
+# Slack messaging POC

-Slack message client proof of concept
+Simple implementation of the Hotspot Slack-Client SDK in a Spring Boot REST webservice.